truesellj/JSFunSummer2021/projects/hangman/ProjectHangman.md

   - [Make a README](https://www.makeareadme.com/)
   - [Markdown cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - Add anything that should not be committed to your _.gitigore_ file.
 Your _node_modules_ folder should be ignored.
-- Choose descriptive and specific names for React components, constants, functions and anything else that is named.
+- Choose descriptive and specific names for variables, constants, functions and anything else that is named.
 - You must not leave any debugging statements in your code.
 This means when you commit your code, remove any `console.log` statements that are not intended for the user to see.
 - Only have actual comments within comment tags.
 Do not commit code that you commented out for debugging purposes.
 - Remove any code that is not being used.
 (This affects application load time as well as code quality.)